Feb 2026

 Privacy and Security

 In today’s world, privacy and security can be critical to the safety of the individuals concerned.
-The ability of a third party in the public domain to find out who owns an aircraft, when it is in flight and its flight path can cause security concerns.
-Aircraft ownership in the United States is a matter of public record and is available on the Internet; this is not the case in Bermuda.
+Public access to information regarding aircraft ownership, and flight activity can cause security concerns.
+Aircraft ownership in the United States is a matter of public record and is available online; this is not the case in Bermuda.

-In Bermuda, the name of the company in which the aircraft is registered only appears on the Certificate of Registration; however this information is not publically available on the BCAA website.
-The Bermuda Register and the Certificate of Registration issued in respect of the aircraft will record certain descriptive particulars relating to the aircraft, the date of its registration and the name of the company in which the aircraft is registered.
+In Bermuda, the name of the company in which the aircraft is registered only appears on the Certificate of Registration; however, this information is not publicly available on the BCAA website.
+The Bermuda Register and the Certificate of Registration issued in respect of the aircraft will record certain descriptive particulars relating to the aircraft, the date of its registration and the name of the registered owner.
 All other records relating to the owner and the aircraft are treated in confidence by the BCAA.

 Aircraft Financing